pcdavies/DockerBasics/workshops/docker/Linux100.md

 ## Objectives

-- Deploy and test a simple docker container running a simple application
+- Deploy and test a simple Docker container running a simple application
 - Introduce and use the Docker Hub registry
 - Familiarize yourself with Docker commands (ps, run, exec)
 - Understand foundational concepts of container networking and filesystem mapping